mia-platform/vab/docs/design/configuration.md

     Therefore, `cluster-3` will be configured with all the modules and add-ons specified by default.

 The `sync` command will be in charge of updating the vendors to the latest configuration and creating the appropriate directory structure.
-According to the example above, `clusters` will include the following directories:
+According to the example above, `clusters/group-1` will include the following directories:

 - **`all-clusters`:** containing patches of the modules (`ingress/traefik v1.20.1`, `cni/cilium v1.20.1`)
   and add-ons (`ingress-monitoring v1.20.1`) that will be applied to all the clusters;